 Meal replacement products particularly those high in protein and essential fatty acids and low in carbohydrates are one type of fat loss supplement that actually works.
 Preparing healthy, balanced meals is tedious and time consuming, and being able to whip up a quick protein shake or eat a protein bar is much more convenient.
 However, not all meal replacements are created equal.
 For best results, choose one that contains 20 or more grams of protein per serving and fewer than five grams of sugar and 12 grams of fat per serving.
 Also, look for high-quality whey or milk protein in the list of ingredients.
 These products are great when you have to eat on the go or grab a quick breakfast on your way out the door.

 These supplements were very heavily marketed for a number of years, but have proven to be largely ineffective.
 The claim was that they would bind with dietary fats or carbohydrates and prevent them from being digested.
 However, research showed that the effect was far too minimal to be significant.
 There are still a few of these products out there (white bean extract, chitosan), but they are not worth your time or money.

 If you are serious about weight loss, begin an effective regimen, clean up your diet and choose a quality meal replacement product for occasions when you do not have time to cook at home.
-Also try to do some exercise and we recommend reading the flat belly overnight review for a worthwhile program.
+Also try to do some exercise and we recommend reading the Yoga Burn Review – Zoe Bray Cotton DVD Set for a worthwhile program.